kgashok/WordClusters/Writings/misc/goals for genius.md

     - But choose **one** of the above and be intense about it right away!
       - It is okay to default to "Gold Medal" before choosing something else

+###Related notes from HaikuDeck
+  - Forward is the only way to go, isn't it?
+You are the Master of your Destiny, Yoga Vashista said that to Lord Rama.
+And that's also the case with you.
+Glory is your birthright, go grab it.
+Be inspired by the genius within you.
+Have fun along the way!
+  - Focus is the one word that Bill Gates and Warren Buffet coincided as required for success.
+Gain information through proper inquiry
+  - Flow requires commitment to Habits (regular rhythm), creativity, innovation and the willingness to fail fast, so you may succeed faster
+  - Have faith in yourself, so you will persevere even in the face of setbacks.
+Help others, connect with others, bring a lot of passion to whatever you do, and that makes you a leader.
+  - Leaders are in demand, at all levels of society.
+Lead yourself first, and help lead others!